A Spectral Localization Method for Time-Fractional Integro-Differential Equations with Nonsmooth Data: Numerical Results

 \section{Numerical Results}

-This section presents we present four numerical examples to demonstrate the efficacy of the proposed spectral localization method for time-fractional integro-differential equations.
-The domain is set to \(\Omega = (0,1)\) or \((0,1) \times (0,1)\), and the final time is \(T = 1\).
+In this section, we present four numerical examples to demonstrate the efficacy of the proposed spectral localization method for time-fractional integro-differential equations.
+The domain is set to \(\Omega = (0,1)\) or \((0,1) \times (0,1)\).
 For temporal discretization, we employ the CIM discussed in this paper.
-Specifically, for the hyperbolic contour (\ref{eq2.11}), we select the parameter \(\theta = 0.6767\) and set the initial time as \(t_0 = 0.1\).
-Spatial discretization is carried out using the standard Galerkin FEM.
+Specifically, for the hyperbolic contour (\ref{eq2.11}), we select the parameter \(\theta = 0.6767\) and set the initial time as \(t_0 = 0.1\). $T=\Lambda t_0$ for some given $\Lambda$.
+All the other parameters are determined in accordance with Algorithm \ref{alg1}.
+Spatial discretization is carried out using the standard piecewise linear Galerkin FEM.